akisroc/lnm3/README.md

 - Imperative paradigm, clear syntax and garbage collection make it easy to read for uninitiated users.
   Won on Elixir.
-- Excellent tooling, kinda like Rust’s Cargo
+- Excellent tooling, kinda like Rust’s Cargo.
+- Good IDE support.
-- No OOP is my way.
+- No OOP.
 - Hype + stability: while new, this techno can safely grow without the risk of becoming a ghost land like D or Nim, since it will always be backed by the very alive and stable